liferay/liferay-docs/develop/tutorials/articles/recycle-bin/04-moving-and-restoring-parent-entities.markdown

         songPersistence.update(song);

-2. *Add a trash version for it*: When moving content with versions to the Recycle Bin, the trash version entity stores the status of those versions, so those statuses can be set back to their original values when the entity is restored.
+2. *Add a trash version for it:* When moving content with versions to the Recycle Bin, the trash version entity stores the status of those versions, so those statuses can be set back to their original values when the entity is restored.
 When a parent entity with content is sent to the Recycle Bin, each